Stamp Duty Calculator

 If HMRC rejects your claim

 You have the right to appeal a rejected claim.
-See our guide on refund rejection appeals for the full process, including internal reviews and tribunal appeals.
+See if HMRC rejects your claim below for the full process, including internal reviews and tribunal appeals.

 How to Track Your Claim